IVRPowers/blog/content/post/updates/update-video-rtc-webrtc-3.2.1.md

 # Release Note

 We are pleased to announce that our new **Video RTC (Gateway WebRTC) v3.2.1** has been released for suitable production services.
-This new version that includes some improvements and a crital "hot fix" for Firefox 6+ Web Browsers.
+This new version includes some improvements and a crital "hot fix" for Firefox 6+ Web Browsers.
 All users with previous maintained versions can upgrade today.
 Please contact our support!

 # ChangeLog